 Bagan Princess Hotel (Wet Kyee Inn Village | Nyaung U Township)

-Friendly staff, good breakfast, room serviced daily, toiletries and hot water provided; good-sized room but needs renovating.
-Hotel staff can organise e-bikes, bus trips, and anything else you require.
+Friendly staff, good breakfast, room serviced daily, toiletries and hot water provided in a good-sized room, which needs renovating.
+Hotel staff can organise eBikes, bus trips, and anything else you need.

 Note that there are three levels offered, when you’re booking accommodation in Bagan:

-- Old Bagan is close to the main temples, is pretty central to everything, and understandably, offers mostly high-end accommodation.
+Close to the main temples, Old Bagan is pretty central to everything and offers mostly high-end accommodation.

-- Nyaung U is about 3 kilometres from the temples, offers budget accommodation, and also a great restaurant scene.
+About 3 kilometres from the temples, Nyaung U offers budget accommodation and also a great restaurant scene.

-Tried several restaurants along Restaurant Row and the main road but after 5 days, my pick for food in Bagan and the best place to eat a burger and chips (and in SE Asia, I found) is Weather Spoons.
+Tried several restaurants along Restaurant Row and the main road but after 5 days, my pick for food in Bagan is Weather Spoon’s On Restaurant Row, Yarkinthar St, Nyaung O.

-Service is very good and there is also free wi-fi that works, as long as not too many people are on at once.
+Service is very good and there is also free wi-fi that works, as long as not too many people are in the restaurant.

 Leaving Bagan for stunning Inle Lake

-Decided on the 07:30 hrs bus to the next destination…spectacular Inle Lake!
-I’m hoping that the roads may be a little kinder to us than previous bus trips in this country.
+I’m hoping that the roads are a little kinder than previous bus trips in Burma.